North Point High School: Honors and awards

 North Point's SkillsUSA chapter won medals at the SkillsUSA National Leadership Conference in June 2010.
 The group placed first (gold) in Industrial Motor control, and second (silver) in Culinary Arts.
 In its first year ever competing in quiz bowl, that team also brought home a gold medal.

+One of North Point's CyberPatriot teams attained 8th place within the Open Gold Division in February 2025.